BalaMungala/Sentiment-Analysis/README.md

       5) DecisionTree
       6) Random Forest

-By training with above Algorithms , we have to choose best Algorithm based on
+By training with above Algorithms , we have to choose best Algorithm based on:

       1)Accuracy
       2)Precision
       3)Recall